GrinonBarrett/Taksidos/Placeholder Species.md

 ### Special Features

-**Some Education**: You gain proficiency in a skill of your choice.
+**Sylphen Knowledge**: You gain proficiency in two skills of your choice.

-**Magical Resistance**: Anytime you would perform a save against a magical effect, you roll 2d6 and add it to your result.
+**Unusual Form**: Any armor crafted for a Pixalk would have to be made by a fine jeweler and expert of the craft of armory.
+This cause any armor to cost 1d4+3 times the normal cost despite only requiring a tenth of the material (and thus weighing a tenth as much).

-**Mischievous Charm**: When a creature you can perceive would perform a check, save, or attack roll; if it is a success or failure, you may instead treat it as a critical success or critical failure (with a total number of points of success/failure equal to your level).
-You must complete a full rest before doing so again.
+**Nimble Flight**: So long as you are airborne, not prone, and aware of an attack being made against you- you may roll a d6 and add it to your defense against that attack.
+This bonus cannot exceed your total movement in yards since the previous action phase.

-You cannot affect yourself with this.
+**Bewildery**: When a creature you can perceive would perform a check, save, or attack roll; if it is a critical success or critical failure, you may use your reaction *to inflict or remove 1d4-1 points of inebriation, you choose before rolling*.
+You cannot affect another fey with this ability.